WELCOME TO A NEW SCHOOL YEAR

 This award recognizes that Rockville Centre School District is leading the way with music learning opportunities that were creatively adapted during this unusual school year with its restrictions imposed by a worldwide pandemic.

-As Rockville Centre UFSD finalizes its 2022-2023 budget, The NAMM Foundation’s Best Communities for Music Education Award and the state level implementation of the federal ESSA law bring attention to the importance of keeping music education part of curriculum offerings and available to all students.
+As Rockville Centre UFSD finalizes its 2023-2024 budget, The NAMM Foundation’s Best Communities for Music Education Award and the state level implementation of the federal ESSA law bring attention to the importance of keeping music education part of curriculum offerings and available to all students.
 It also highlights music’s vital role in students’ overall success in school and the personal benefits of making music.
 Music and the Arts in Rockville Centre Schools have always been important to the social emotional development of our students.
-This was especially true during the last two years when ensemble performance helped combat the isolation that came with quarantining and social distancing.

 Rockville Centre offers General Music instruction alongside Band, Orchestra and Choral ensembles in all of its elementary schools.
-In the 2021-2022 school year we added music and art instruction to the kindergarten curriculum.
 South Side Middle School and High School give students the opportunity to explore music composition, sequencing and engineering in modern music laboratories equipped with electronic instruments and computer software and hardware.
 The secondary school students also continue to develop their performing skills in higher level instrumental and vocal groups, including Jazz ensembles.
 The high school offers 11th and 12th graders IB Music, a comprehensive music curriculum that integrates performance, composition, and research at the commencement level.

 Students who live in Rockville Centre have had a broad range of opportunities to perform in community-based theatre troupes, bands, orchestras, and choirs, as well as county level advanced performing ensembles where they can use and improve the skills they learn in school.